|

 PlanetaCactus: Cactus soil and fertilizing - Cactus care and growing

-... we are guided by the previous conditions.
-A good start would be a soil made up of four parts of coarse sand or gravel (particles of between 3 and 4 mm.) and 2 parts of potting mix.
-Adjustment of these mix is made by adding more coarse sand/gravel or more potting soil, depending on each species particular need.
-Fertilizing of the standard mix can be made by adding a spoonful ...
+... four parts of coarse sand or gravel (particles of between 3 and 4 mm.) and 2 parts of potting mix.
+Adjustment of these mix is made by adding more coarse sand/gravel or more ...

 english.planetacactus.com